SayadPervez/Arduino_Master_Delta/README.md

 ___
 ___
 # Importing Functions:
-#### **`from Arduino_Master_Delta import *`** statement is used to import all available functions from Arduino_Master.
+#### **`from AMD import *`** statement is used to import all available functions from Arduino_Master.
 This version contains the following functions which we'll be discussing shortly.
 These functions can be  grouped into 2 categories:
 #### >> For Extracting and Writing data to Arduino:
 #### $    ardata
 #### $    readSerial